gyilmaz/lfcs-notes/docs/network.md

 * `nmcli`
 * `nmcli connection modify eth1 +ipv4.routes "<range> <dest>"` : add network route by device (change `+` to `-` if want to remove)
 * `nmcli device reapply eth1` : reapply config
+* `nmcli connection show` : list all connections then take the name and add autoconnections to make it dynamic `nmcli connection modify enp0s3 autoconnect yes`

+## Start,stop and check status of network services

+*`sudo ss -ltunp` : ss can be used  to check status of sshd(l listening, -t TCP connection, -u UDP connection, -n numberic values) (p processes sudo required to see process) "tunnel p"
+*

 ## Timezone